Iron16Bit/icp-app/README.md

 A mobile app used to show [ICP slides](https://lucademenego99.github.io/icp-slides/#/) on mobile devices.

+## Installation:

+The `\dist` folder contains a zip file with 2 APKs:
+- The icp_app itself
+- [Codeboard](https://github.com/gazlaws-dev/codeboard), an alternative keyboard with easier access to useful symbols for programming and a fully working backspace button.
+The latter is needed as the default virtual keyboard fires a different key event compared to a physical keyboard, which isn't recognized by the mobile browser and Codemirror

 ## Usage:

 The app works as a media player.
 In order to be used, it needs: